sass/sass/js-api-doc/README.md

 ## Usage

-The JavaScript API has two entrypoints for compiling a Sass to CSS.
+The JavaScript API has two entrypoints for compiling Sass to CSS.
 Each one can compile either a Sass file by passing in [[LegacyFileOptions]] or a string of Sass code by passing in a [[LegacyStringOptions]].